malliina/boat/docs/endpoints.md

 Call this endpoint if other endpoints respond with HTTP 403.

+## POST /users/me/delete

+Deletes the user and revokes any Sign in with Apple refresh tokens.

 ## PATCH /boats/:boat_id

 Changes the name of the given boat: